OPUSLab/PAOAwithPbits/README.md

 ## ⚙️ Figure 4: SK Model

 This experiment applies PAOA with **dual annealing schedule parametrization** to the **Sherrington-Kirkpatrick (SK) spin glass model**.
+- The PAOA is applied to 26-spin SK model using matched count parameters as QAOA.

-- We also run QAOA using optimized parameters from Farhi et al. for comparison.
+- We run QAOA using optimized parameters from Farhi et al. for comparison.
 - Includes training, inference, problem instances, and visualization code.

 ## ⚙️ Figure 5: SK Model with Lévy Bonds